ibm-cloud-docs/vpc/cr-update-route.md

 :   Is the new name of the route.

 `--priority`
 :   Is the route's priority.
-Lower values have higher priority.
+Lesser values have higher priority.
 If a custom routing table contains routes with the same destination, the route with the highest priority (smallest value) is selected.

 `--next-hop`
-:   If the action is **deliver**, this is the IP address or VPN connection ID or name of the next hop to which to route packets.
+:   If the action is `deliver`, this value is the IP address or VPN connection ID or name of the next hop to which to route packets.

 `--advertise`
 :   Advertise to a direct link, transit gateway, or both ingress sources.
-One of **true**, **false**.
+One of `true`, `false`.

 `--output`
 :   Formats the output in JSON.